malambomutila/Research-Repository/README.md

 ```

 ## Input Data Format
-The script expects a CSV file (here, I had `ZNPHI_Pubmed.csv`) with at least one column:
+The script expects a CSV file (`Publications.csv`) with at least one column:
 - `DOI`: Digital Object Identifier for each publication

 ## Usage